gvwilson/sdxpy/en/src/tester/index.md

 ## Finding Functions {: #tester-reflection}

-Registering tests by hand is clumsy and error-prone: sooner or later we'll add a test twice or forget to add it at all.
+Making lists of functions is clumsy and error-prone: sooner or later we'll add a test twice or forget to add it at all.
-We would therefore like our tool to find tests for itself.
-It can do this by exploiting the fact that
+We'd therefore like our test runner to find tests for itself, which it can do by exploiting the fact that
-Python stores our variables in a structure similar to a dictionary.
+Python stores variables in a structure similar to a dictionary.

 Run the Python interpreter and call the `globals` function: